INTRODUCTION

 - connect your Be-Maps group devices via this one email

-- free certificate allows to connect upto 5 devices
+- current technology allows to connect upto 7 devices in one group

 4. Install Be-Maps